radiandrmwn/medical-symptoms-expert-system/README.md

 * Flexible matching algorithms

 ## 3. Reasoning
-The system employs a rule-based inference engine with the following logic:
+The system employs a rule-based inference engine.
+The inference process in a rule-based inference engine involves applying rules to facts to derive conclusions or make decisions. we apply it with the following logics:

   ### 1. Symptom Collection